Tutorial: Migrate Data with Cluster Linking on Confluent Platform

 If your cluster link is having trouble keeping up with the incoming data and is not able to get mirroring lag near 0, you may need to prioritize certain topics by pausing mirroring on the other topics.

 You can move each consumer group independently, if you wish.
-Because consumer offsets are synced, consumers will pick up from the same spot where they left off.
+Because consumer offsets are synced, consumers pick up from the same spot where they left off.
 To move a consumer group, follow these steps:

 Stop the consumer group on the old cluster.